Sydney-Informatics-Hub/lessonbmc/_episodes/10-BMC_R_Day3_B.md

 ## Data and statistical analysis

 We have previously shown you how to wrangle your data into the right shape with the tidyverse.
-Now onto hypothesis testing and statistical analysis.
+Now we will use core R libraries to perform hypothesis testing and statistical analysis.

 Our aim here is not to teach you statistics, but how to use R to perform the most popular statistical analysis on your data.
-For statistical consultation, please contact Sydney Informatics Hub's statistics team.
+If you'd like a statistical consultation for your specific project, please [contact Sydney Informatics Hub's statistics team](https://informatics.sydney.edu.au/help/) (select the "less than a day" of help option).

-"To consult the statistician after an experiment is finished is often merely to ask him to conduct a post mortem examination.
-He can perhaps say what the experiment died of"
+> *To consult the statistician after an experiment is finished is often merely to ask him to conduct a post mortem examination.
+He can perhaps say what the experiment died of*
-  - Ronald Fisher 1938
+> - Ronald Fisher 1938

 The data for this session can be [downloaded from here](https://raw.githubusercontent.com/Sydney-Informatics-Hub/lessonbmc/gh-pages/_episodes_rmd/data/gait_clean.csv).
 This is a selection of datapoints from a database of demographic and clinical measurements of Parkinson's patients and controls.
 More information about this dataset can be found at http://physionet.org/physiobank/database/gaitpdb/.